ionic-team/ionic-docs/src/pages/appflow/quickstart/environment.md

 * <b>Secrets</b> - These values are encypted and only available at build time.
 Once you save a secret, *you will be unable to edit or see it again*.
 * <b>Variables</b> - These values are available at build time.
 Variables are visible and editable.

+Let's create a new Environment called "Development".
+For this environment, create a variable named `BUILD_ENV` with the value `development`.
+This variable will allow us to customize the way our builds are configured.

 ![New Environment Form](/docs/assets/img/appflow/gif-new-environment.gif)

 ## Add the Environment to an Automation